phusion/passenger_library/source/intro/ruby/using_the_server.md

 ---
-title: Get going
+title: Using the server
 section: intro
 ---

-# Get Phusion Passenger going
+# Using the server

-<p class="lead">In this tutorial you will learn how to start your application in a Phusion Passenger server.</p>
+<p class="lead">This tutorial teaches you to start your application in a Phusion Passenger server.</p>

 ## Updating your gem bundle